-Los Seis de Boulder were six Chicanx student activists who died in May 1974 during weeks-long occupation of Temporary Building 1 on CU Boulder’s campus, in which students demanded continued funding and growth for the Educational Opportunity Programs that brought Mexican-American students and other minoritized students to campus beginning in 1968.
+Los Seis de Boulder were six Chicanx student activists who died in May 1974 during weeks-long occupation of Temporary Building 1 on CU Boulder’s campus, in which students demanded continued funding and growth for the Educational Opportunity Programs that brought Mexican-American students and other marginalized students to campus beginning in 1968.

 On May 27, 1974, Una Jaakola, Reyes Martinez, and Neva Romero were killed in a car bomb overlooking the city at Chautauqua Park.
 On May 29, Francisco Dougherty, Heriberto Teran, and Florencio Granado were killed in a car bomb in a parking lot near 28th and Canyon.
 Antonio Alcantar was severely injured in that explosion.
 The circumstances surrounding their deaths were never adequately investigated, and the cases were never solved.

-In 2019, students at CU Boulder along with community members and surviving family members created a sculpture with portraits of each of the students (and alum) who died, that was installed in front of Temporary Building 1 on campus.
+In early 2019, students at CU Boulder along with community members and surviving family members created a sculpture with portraits of each of the students (and alum) who died, that was installed in front of Temporary Building 1 on campus.
 In 2020, many of the same participants created a second sculpture for Los Seis which will mark the site of the second bombing, and be installed in 2022.